flipboxfactory/saml-sp/configure/login.md

 # Configure Login

-## Intiate Login with the IDP
+## Initiate Login with the IDP
-Now that the plugin is configured, point login within the General Config in CraftCMS to `/sso/login/request`.
+Now that the plugin is configured, point login within the Craft general config (`config/general.php`) to `/sso/login/request`.

 ```php